sgrzemski/DevOps-Notes/oozie-mail.md

   7. You should be able to see all running Oozie workflows.

 ## Workflow itself
-  The Oozie Workflow job must be composed of two files:
+  Every Oozie Workflow job must be composed of two files:
   - job.properties

     ```